Updated: October 19, 2016

 Version and platform applicability is provided in the top section of each topic in a single "applies to" statement.
 This statement identifies the applicable versions and platforms for the topic as a whole.
 The following examples demonstrate this statement.

-Example A. The following statement indicates that the contents of the topic apply to the SQL Server 2008 through SQL Server 2014 and to both the SQL Server and Azure SQL Database platforms.
+Example A. Indicates that the topic applies to all the SQLs!
+SQL Server 2008 through SQL Server 2016, to both the SQL Server, Azure SQL Database platforms, and to Azure SQL Data Warehouse and Parallel Data Warehouse.

 Exceptions to the top-level applies to statement can also occur when the topic is applicable to both the SQL Server and Azure SQL Database but only some of the syntax is supported by Azure SQL Database.
 For example, the DROP INDEX statement applies to both platforms, however, Azure SQL Database does not support all of the options and clauses that SQL Server provides.
 These exceptions are identified in the Arguments section.
 For example, in the definition of MAXDOP, the following statement is added to specify the versions and platforms that can specify this option.